zat-star/cpp-docs.ja-jp/docs/cpp-conformance-improvements-2017.md

 void S::f(T t) {}
 ```

-### <a name="attempting-to-take-the-address-of-this-pointer"></a>"this" ポインターのアドレスを取得する試み
+### <a name="attempting-to-take-the-address-of-this-pointer"></a>Attempting to take the address of "this" pointer
-C++ では、"this" は X へのポインター型の prvalue です。"this" のアドレスを取得すること、または左辺値参照にバインドすることはできません。 前のバージョンの Visual Studio では、キャストを実行することにより、この制限を回避できました。 Visual Studio 2017 バージョン 15.3 では、コンパイラはエラー C2664 を生成します。
+In C++ 'this' is an prvalue of type pointer to X. You cannot take the address of 'this' or bind it to an lvalue reference.
+In previous versions of Visual Studio, the compiler would allow you to circumvent this restriction by performing a cast.
+In Visual Studio 2017 version 15.3, the compiler produces error C2664.

-### <a name="conversion-to-an-inaccessible-base-class"></a>アクセスできない基底クラスへの変換
+### <a name="conversion-to-an-inaccessible-base-class"></a>Conversion to an inaccessible base class
-Visual Studio 2017 バージョン 15.3 では、アクセスできない基底クラスに型を変換しようとすると、エラーになります。 コンパイラによって "エラー C2243: 'type cast': 'D *' から 'B *' の変換は存在しますが、アクセスできません" が生成されます。 次のコードは形式が不適切であり、実行時にクラッシュが発生する可能性があります。 コンパイラは、このようなコードを検出すると、C2243 を生成するようになりました。
+Visual Studio 2017 version 15.3 produces an error when you attempt to convert a type to a base class which is inaccessible.
+The compiler now raises "error C2243: 'type cast': conversion from 'D *' to 'B *' exists, but is inaccessible".
+The following code is ill-formed and can potentially cause a crash at runtime.
+The compiler now produces C2243 when it encounters code like this:

 ```cpp
 #include <memory>